Why we measure this

 Four ecozones are found within the province: Taiga Shield, Boreal Shield, Boreal Plain and Prairie.
-The provincial forest covers approximately 34 million hectares within the Taiga Shield, Boreal Shield and Boreal Plain ecozones.
+The "provincial forest" is a region defined in The Forest Resources Management Act covering approximately 34 million hectares within the Taiga Shield, Boreal Shield and Boreal Plain ecozones.

-About 64 per cent of the provincial forest is an upland forest (41 per cent softwood, eight per cent mixedwood, seven per cent hardwood, and eight per cent open productive/shrub forest types).
+About 64 per cent of the provincial forest is an upland forest (41 per cent softwood, eight per cent mixed wood, seven per cent hardwood, and eight per cent open productive/shrub forest types).
 Wetlands and water each account for 17 per cent of the provincial forest.
-Grass, barren rock/sand, agricultural and anthropogenic areas make up the remaining 2 per cent of the landcover.
+Grass, barren rock/sand, agricultural and anthropogenic areas make up the remaining two per cent of the landcover.

-*For the purposes of this indicator, the 11.7 million hectare commercial forest zone has been expanded to include the Cold Lake Air Weapons Range, and provincial and national parks within and adjacent to the commercial forest zone.
-Within the provincial forest, the greatest amount of human activity occurs within this 14.3 million-hectare area referred to as the greater commercial forest zone.
+*For the purposes of this indicator, the 11.7 million-hectare commercial forest zone has been expanded to include the Cold Lake Air Weapons Range, and provincial and national parks within and adjacent to the commercial forest zone.
+Within the provincial forest, the greatest amount of human activity occurs within this 14.3 million-hectare area referred to here as the greater commercial forest zone.

 Where humans have been putting out wildfires for decades, the forest has become older than it would under natural boreal forest conditions.
 This can lead to more intense wildfires and more serious insect infestations.
 Letting wildfire play its natural role when safe and feasible is one way to address this age imbalance; carefully planned forest harvesting can be another.